11 October 2018

-In last week’s blog, we talked about how retailers can make life easier for their store teams in the run-up to Black Friday.
+In a previous Black Friday blog post, we talked about how retailers can make life easier for their store teams in the run-up to the big day.

 So how can area managers get the best out of Black Friday without working themselves into the ground?

 With so many stores to visit in such a short space of time, area managers are spread pretty thin over Black Friday.

 One way that they can maximize their limited time is by studying data from previous Black Friday sales and using them to anticipate this year’s trends.